 To-Do list for the garden:

 1. Replenish your soil

-To get the most out of any rain or watering, soil needs air and organic matter for it to soak through to the roots and stay in the ground.
-To avoid wasting water through run-off, spend some time turning through new soil, compost, water beads and a bit of fertiliser; or at the very least, break through the hard ground and fluff it up a bit!
+Soil needs air and organic matter to soak through to the roots and stay in the ground.
+So, to avoid wasting water through run-off, spend some time turning through new soil, compost, water beads, and fertiliser.
+Or, at the very least, break through the hard ground and fluff it up a bit!